solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

   --license $GLOO_MESH_LICENSE_KEY
 ```

-As seen in the diagram above, the management server exposes a grpc endpoint which the agents in the workload connect to.
+As seen in the diagram above, the management server exposes a grpc endpoint which the agents in the workload connect to (`kubectl get svc gloo-mesh-mgmt-server -n gloo-mesh`).

 3. Finally, you need to register the two other clusters by deploying the gloo mesh agents.